Marcus wiped the blood from his hammer, cleaning his face of sweat and splatter with his forearm.

-Morag started to head towards the tower that attached to the side of the main hall.
+Morag started to head towards the tower that was attached to the side of the main hall.

-Morag disappeared into the tower leaving everyone stood confused in the courtyard.
+Morag disappeared into the tower, leaving everyone standing confused in the courtyard.

 Mesca stood still as he watched everyone else leave in one large group.

-“Never break hmm, we will see about that.
-Come tomorrow, we see what you have Deadmen.”
+“Never break, hmm, we will see about that.
+Come tomorrow, we’ll see what you have, Deadmen.”